camunda-community-hub/micronaut-camunda-external-client/README.md

 # 🚀Getting Started

 This section describes what needs to be done to use `micronaut-camunda-external-client-feature` in a Micronaut project.

-Here are some example applications:
-* [Calculation](https://github.com/tobiasschaefer/micronaut-camunda-external-client-example-java-gradle) where the server with a BPMN process creates calculations which will be executed by the external task client.
-* [Internal example application](/micronaut-camunda-external-client-example) used during development.
-Remember that you need to start the [Camunda Process Application](/micronaut-camunda-server-example) first.

-## Supported JDKs

-We officially support the following JDKs:
-* JDK 8 (LTS)
-* JDK 11 (LTS)
-* JDK 17 (LTS)

 ## Dependency Management